• Home

 Biography

-A Commonwealth Scholar, Graham completed his PhD at the Centre for Science and Security Studies, at King’s College London, where he concurrently attained his Associate of King’s College (AKC) degree in theology, winning the Leathes Prize.
-He read for his Master of Science in International Relations at the London School of Economics (LSE)—with concentrations taken at the LSE’s Methodology Institute—on a Sir Tan Cheng Lock Master of Arts Scholarship.
-He also earned his Bachelor of Social Science (Honours, Second Upper Division) in Political Science from the National University of Singapore (NUS), supported by a NUS-Shaw Foundation Scholarship, and while on the University Scholars Programme.
+A Commonwealth Scholar, Dr. Ong-Webb completed a multidisciplinary PhD in Strategic and Intelligence Studies at King’s College London, where he also attained his Associate of King’s College (AKC) degree in theology and was awarded the Leathes Prize as top student.
+His academic journey includes a Master of Science in International Relations from the London School of Economics (LSE), supported by a Sir Tan Cheng Lock Scholarship from the ISEAS-Yusof Ishak Institute, and a Bachelor of Social Science (Honours) in Political Science from the National University of Singapore (NUS), where he was a recipient of the NUS-Shaw Foundation Scholarship and was part of the University Scholars Programme.

 Clicking on the heading in mobile view will expand or collapse the tab content